People

 Nicola Patron

-Head of Group and Associate Professor, Department of Plant Sciences, University of Cambridge
+Head of Group, Associate Professor, Department of Plant Sciences, University of Cambridge

-After my PhD in plant molecular biotechnology, I completed post-doctoral research at the John Innes Centre and the University of British Columbia on the evolution of plastids and primary metabolism.
-I started my lab at the Earlham Institute in May 2016, relocating to the University of Cambridge in February 2024.
-I am a co-founder of Black in Plant Science.
-I also enjoy mountain sports, kayaking and scuba diving.
+I completed a PhD in plant molecular biotechnology and then did post-doctoral research at the John Innes Centre and the University of British Columbia on plastid evolution and metabolism. in May 2016, relocating to the University of Cambridge in February 2024.
+I am also a co-founder of Black in Plant Science.
+I also enjoy mountain sports, kayaking and cycling.

 Konstantina Beritza